Free consultation 402-431-9000

 Click For Free Consultation

 Proving a personal injury case in Nebraska takes fulfilling many complicated legal standards.
+In a personal injury lawsuit, establishing foreseeability and proximate cause is crucial to proving negligence.
 The majority of personal injury cases center on the legal doctrine of negligence.
 It will be up to you or your personal injury attorney to establish, based on a preponderance of the evidence, that the defendant’s negligence was the proximate cause of your accident and related personal injury.
 Proving negligence often comes down to whether or not the accident was foreseeable.

 What is Foreseeability?

-Before you can recover compensation for an accident, you or your lawyer will need to establish that the defendant’s negligence was the proximate cause of your injury, not only the actual cause.
+Before you can recover compensation for an accident, you or your lawyer will need to establish that the defendant’s actions and negligence were the proximate cause of your injury, not only the actual cause.
 Furthermore, in many personal injury cases, you or your lawyer will need to prove foreseeability to hold the defendant liable.
-You must have evidence that the defendant foresaw or reasonably should have foreseen your injury occurring, yet failed to take steps to prevent the damage.
+You must have evidence that the defendant foresaw or reasonably should have foreseen your injury occurring yet failed to take steps to prevent the damage.

 Foreseeability is another word for predictability.
 An accident may have been foreseeable if a reasonable and prudent person would have predicted it would happen.
 A slip and fall accident may be foreseeable, for example, if a property owner noticed a leaky pipe but did not fix it or warn visitors of the possibility of wet floors.
 Similarly, a dog attack may be foreseeable if the dog had previously bitten or attacked someone else in the past.